 - Tribal Hammerhead Shark Tattoos

 There is no mistaken a hammerhead shark.

 Their distinctive-shaped head makes them stand out among the rest of the sharks.

-Their aggressive nature is one to embody if you choose to add this ferocious sea animal to your body.
+Their wild nature is one to embody if you choose to add this sea animal to your body.

 The hammerhead shark is seen as a sign of brute masculinity and can be designed in a threatening manner.

 If you seek to get this vicious shark as your next tattoo but are hesitant about the graphic, skin-ripping designs, a tribal-style tattoo can be an excellent option instead.

 The lion did not inherit the title “king of the jungle” for no reason.